Fast starts propel St. Aloysius past Louisiana foes - The Vicksburg Post

 The St. Aloysius Flashes bounced back nicely from their first loss of the season.

 Conner Paxton went 3-for-3 with four RBIs, and Ben Raines had two hits and scored three runs as the Flashes pounded Franklinton (La.)
-13-1 on Saturday in a tournament in Sterlington, La.
+13-1 on Saturday at the Riverfield Classic in Sterlington, La.

 In their second game of the day, St. Al beat Riverfield Academy 8-3, to complete the split doubleheader sweep a day after they were shut out by MAIS power Magnolia Heights.